ndefokou/mockoon-learn/README.md

 Use this code with caution .
 This component defines an interface for Producttype and fetches data from the /api/productsendpoint.
 The fetched data is then used to populate the product list.

-Using the Component:

-Import the ProductListcomponent into your App.tsx and render it within the application.

-mockoon code:
-{
-  "products": [
-    { "id": 1, "name": "Product 1" },
-    { "id": 2, "name": "Product 2" },
-    { "id": 3, "name": "Product 3" }
-  ]
-}
-use curl <" your api link"> to call them.
-NB:make sure your CORS are well configure on your mockoon to avoid error since the mockoon and the react.tsx app will be runing on different port.